 Your home’s central air conditioner works hard to keep you and your family cool during the sweltering summers in Columbia.
 Unfortunately, it’s possible for your air conditioner to become overworked, and actually restrict the airflow to your home.
-As hot as it may be outside, your air conditioner can actually freeze.
+As hot as it may be outside, your air conditioner can actually ice over.
 If this has happened to your air conditioner, don’t panic.
-Keep reading to find out why it has happened and if you should schedule air conditioner service to address the problem.
+Read on to find out why it has happened and if you should schedule air conditioner service to deal with the problem.

-If your air conditioner becomes frozen, the area to focus on is the evaporator coil within the condenser unit.
+If your air conditioner becomes frozen, the culprit is the evaporator coil within the condenser unit.
 There are two typical reasons the coil may freeze.
 First, the airflow through the coil is restricted.
-The air conditioner is trying to force more cold air through the coil than it can handle and therefore frost starts to build up on the air conditioner and slow the process even more.
-Eventually the frozen water can cause damage to the components of your AC.
+The air conditioner is trying to force more cold air through the space than it can handle and therefore frost starts to accumulate on the air conditioner and slow the process even more.
+Eventually the frozen water may cause damage to the key parts of your AC.

-If this is not the case, a frozen AC may be due to a lack of refrigerant.
-Similarly, if this is the case, there simply isn’t enough “juice” to adequately transport the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and stopping your home from receiving the cool air it needs.
+If this is not the case, a frozen AC may be due to a low level of refrigerant.
+Similarly, if this is the case, there simply isn’t enough “juice” to properly transport the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and stopping your home from receiving the cool air it needs.

 If your air conditioner has stopped running properly and shows visible signs of frost or ice, don’t worry.
 Follow these simple steps and your home will be comfortable and cool again in no time.

 - Go to the thermostat and turn off your air conditioner totally.

 - Check other areas of your system through which air flows to make sure air is not restricted.
 Make certain your air filters are clean and all the registers and vents are cleared off.